 The District's statement of net position and its governmental fund balance sheet report a separate section for deferred inflows of resources.
 This separate financial statement element reflects an increase in net assets that applies to a future period(s).
-Deferred inflows of resources are reported on the District's statement of net position for actual pension plan investment earnings in excess of the expected amounts included in determining pension expense.
-This deferred inflow of resources is amortized to pension expense over a total of five years, including the current year.
-See further detail on deferred inflows of resources related to the pension plan at Note 10.
+The deferred inflows of resources reported on the District's statement of net position include those related to the District's cost-sharing, multi-employer defined benefit pension plan, as well as those related to the District's other post-employment benefits (OPEB).
+Depending on the nature of the deferred inflow, they may be amortized to expense over 5 years, or over the average remaining service lives of employees.
+See further detail on deferred inflows of resources related to the pension plan at Note 10, and to OPEB at Notes 11 and 12.

 In the District's governmental funds, the only deferred inflow of resources is for revenues that are not considered available.
 The District will not recognize the related revenues until they are available (collected not later than 60 days after the end of the District's fiscal year) under the modified accrual basis of accounting.
-Accordingly, unavailable revenues from property taxes are reported in the governmental funds balance sheet as a deferred inflow of resources (\$499,121).
+Accordingly, unavailable revenues from property taxes are reported in the governmental funds balance sheet as a deferred inflow of resources (\$582,075).